 Ethical considerations: Throughout this course, you will find discussions of ethics.
 There are many ways of looking at ethical issues--if there were not, there would be no need to study ethics, it would be automatic.
 Each of us needs to consider his or her own ethical standards in business, and there are many frameworks to choose from.
 The purpose of our discussions is to challenge yours so that it is as strong as it can be.

 Global considerations: You will find in our discussion of finance that we in the main focus on US finance and financial markets.
 However, dealing globally has become increasingly important over time.
 We will, when appropriate, bring in aspects of finance from other countries, including the way US companies operate their foreign subsidiaries (and visa versa).

 Grading and attendance: Please see the last page of this syllabus regarding grading and attendance issues.

-The texts for the course are:
+The text for the course is:

 Information and helpful hints: Please prepare the readings and materials listed below each session for that session.
 Many students have told me that the optional study guide assignments have been useful to them.
 These assignments will not be collected.